 Personal accounts cost $3 in monthly fees.
-You can access Acorn’s saving, investing, and bonus investment products, except Acorns Early.
+Except for Acorns Early, you can access Acorn’s saving, investing, and bonus investment products.

 For Family subscriptions, the management fee is $5 per month.
 You will enjoy Acorns’ services and products available to Personal accounts, plus Acorns Early.